Welcome to the Daisy Yellow Kick-Start Prompts!*

 Remember that you can start a page anywhere, with any concept, any idea, any word, any image, any photograph, any paint, any quote, any shape, any color, any direction.
 Then take it a step at a time until you feel the page is finished, you run out of time, or you just don't feel like working on it further.

 Pick one or try them all.
 Take the first step.
 Go.

 You don't have to follow any rules.
 You don't have to show anyone your journal pages, or you can show the world.
 Be careful not to get bogged down with what to do with a page.

-<quote> Write or attach a quote to the page first, let the quote guide your color and images, or design your page and then find a quote that expresses the feeling as in Altered Book: Millefleur Colors and add the quote last.
-Quote as muse or quote as part of the page.
+<quote> Write or attach a quote to the page first, let the quote guide your color and images, or design your page and then find a quote that expresses the feeling you experience from the quote!

 <channel z> Do an art journal page in a style no-one would expect from you.
 Surprise yourself.
 Find one of your styles below and go to the opposite end of the spectrum!